szeighami/nudge/README.md

 As the figure above shows, NUDGE changes data embeddings within a constrained region (shown in dashed lines) to maximize similarity with training queries.
 Data embeddings in the figure are colored based on queries for which they are the ground-truth answers.

 ## Getting Started
+Documentation is available along with the code in nudge/nudge.py.
+We further discuss how to install and use NUDGE

 ### Install
 To install NUDGE, run
 ```